 He devotes a significant amount of time to teaching, professional training and continuing medical education.
 Mr Kerawala has presented over 100 papers at international and national meetings and has been invited to lecture throughout Europe, America, Asia and Australia.
 In addition he has published over 50 papers in peer-review journals, written five chapters for textbooks and edited a further book.

 - Chairman, Education and Training Committee of the International Academy of Oral Oncology

 - Assistant Editor, International Journal of Oral and Maxillofacial Surgery

-- Assistant Editor, British Journal of Oral and Maxillofacial Surgery
+- Assistant Editor, British Journal of Oral and Maxillofacial Surger

 - Professional Advisor to the Health Service Ombudsman

-- Member of Registration and Certification Appeals Panel, General Medical Council
+- Member of Appeals Panel, Postgraduate Medical and Education Training Board

 - Specialist Advisor to the National Confidential Enquiry into Patient Outcome and Death

 - Expert Panel Member for the DAHNO (Database for Head and Neck Oncology) Project

 - Editorial Board Member for Journal of Maxillofacial and Oral Surgery